-This guidance note examines how Co-operatives UK members can protect employees from the spread of infection and how to approach situations linked with the spread of the virus.
-After being inundated with enquiries over recent days and weeks, we examine important issues including leave and pay - and provide responses to the most frequently asked questions.
+This guidance examines how Co-operatives UK members can approach situations linked with the spread of COVID-19.
+We examine important issues including leave, pay and furloughing - and provide responses to the most frequently asked questions.

-This guidance has been developed to give some general advice around how members can protect employees from the spread of infection and how to approach certain situations linked with the spread of the virus.
-It is not intended to be comprehensive or to replace guidance issued by the UK Department of Health and Social Care and other authorities.
+This page is not designed to replace guidance issued by the UK Department of Health and Social Care and other authorities.
 There are links to further sources of information at the end of this guidance note.

 Things to consider